 We recommend briefly telling users what your business is about, the kind of content they can expect to find on your channel, listing your posting schedule, and ending with a call to action.

-In this example, the educational YouTube channel “Crash Course” highlights some of their guest instructors, promotes their wide variety of courses, and ends with an CTA to become a financial supporter through Patreon.
+In this example, the educational YouTube channel “Crash Course” highlights some of their guest instructors, promotes their wide variety of courses, and ends with a CTA.

 - Communicate Trustworthiness with a Verified Account